Care about Total Compensation

 job-hunt

 Different companies use different compensation models.
-To compare models use total compensation, not salary.
+To compare models, use total compensation, not salary.
 The compensation models are arbitrary and complicated.
-For example, Amazon clips salary at 160K$/yr, and doesn’t have bonuses.
-Google vests stocks Monthly.
+For example, Amazon caps salary at 160K$/yr and doesn’t have bonuses.
+Google vests stocks monthly.
 Facebook bonuses have a company performance multiplier.
-At some companies signing bonuses can be over 100% of salary!
+At some companies, signing bonuses can be over 100% of salary!

 Total Compensation - It gets complicated